Adrianfir/Credit-Card-Fraud-Detection/README.md

 # Fraud-Detection

-This repository is to apply Logistic_Regression for fraud detection.
+This repository is dedicated for fraud detection on CreditCard dataset.

 To find the data set used in this project use the following link: